Research

 China Company Transformation Indicator (CCTI): Methodology Design

-IMD China Initiative
+Co-developed with IMD China Initiative